Homework

 The first man, *Manu and his giant twin *Yemo (PIE meaning Twin) are crossing the universe, accompanied by a primordial cow who fed Manu and Yemo.
 Manu decided to create the earth and with the help of the sky gods: Sky Father, Storm God of War and the Divine Twins, he sacrificed Yemo (and in some versions the cow).
 From the cow's body came the earth, the sky, the sun and moon, horses, cattle, goats and sheep and all animals and vegetables.
 From Yemo's body came three classes of men: Priests, Warriors and Farmer/Herders.

 Elements of this myth are found in the Rig Vedas of India, Avestan texts from Iran, Old Norse sagas, and several other cultures.
 In the Germanic version the being who is sacrificed, called Ymir, is a hermaphrodite and the act of sacrifice divides the sexes into two.
 In Italy, the foundation myth of Rome involved the twins Romulus (a name deriving from Rome) and Remus (derived from Yemo).
-Given the war like nature of Rome, Romulus and Remus suckle from a wolf, instead of a primordial cow.
+Given the war-like nature of Rome, Romulus and Remus suckle from a wolf, instead of a primordial cow.
 But Remus is killed by Romulus, in a form of sacrifice that gives rise to the civilizing society of Rome.

 Bruce Lincoln, in The Indo-European Myth of Creation pulls elements of the myth from a wide variety of ancient texts to recreate the original story.
 Manu is the model for future priests and Yemo the model for future kings.
 Lincoln emphasizes that the myth was associated with ritualistic animal and sometimes human sacrifices.
 Archeological evidence shows that sacrificial feasting was common in early Indo-European societies; the Rig Vedas describe the ritualized gatherings of people, the chanting of priests, the consumption of the sacred soma drink, and the sacrifices, which if successful, would bring the Gods to visit the gathering.
 Gregory Nagy noted that at sacrifices, people attending will experience something deeply personal at the climax of sacrifice.
 In performing the ritual, the balance of the cosmos is restored and renewed as in the original sacrifice that created the universe.